 Not far away from Praia do Amado lies the stunning 3km long beach of Bordeira.
 Follow the wooden walkways across the flat cliffs and down to the wide, open beach.
 Because of its huge size, the beach always feels quiet and secluded.

 How to get there: 30 minutes drive from Lagos or 10-minute drive north up the coast from Praia do Amado.
-You can also walk between the two beaches in under an hour, along the coast path.
+We also walked between the two beaches along the coast path, which we highly recommend!
+It’s a short walk of under an hour, with spectacular views.

 6. Discover the Algarve’s surfing culture

-Incredible beaches, high winds, and waves of the Algarve make it a hub for all kinds of watersports.
+The Algarve’s incredible beaches, high winds, and waves make it a hub for all kinds of watersports.
 The most popular are surfing and kitesurfing, and there are a ton of schools to choose from.

 Tip: Whichever watersport you try, please make sure to wear a reef-safe sunscreen.